 You can divide baby carriers into 5 basic categories, with a bunch of offshoots from there.

 - Hard frame carrier.
-Think a hiking backpack turned baby carrier.
-These often have a solid metal or plastic frame with a sturdy place for baby to sit.
+Think of a hiking backpack turned baby carrier.
+These often have a solid metal or plastic frame with a sturdy place for the baby to sit.
 They are bigger and heavier than other choices.
-The Osprey Poco AG is in this category.
+The Osprey Poco is in this category.

 - Soft carrier.
 You’ll sometimes hear these referred to as soft structured carriers or buckle carriers.
 These have solid fabric straps and frames, but with just as much support as hard frame carriers.
 They offer good back support and good adjustability.
 Most of the carriers on this list are in this category.

 - Wrap.
 These are traditional baby carriers that are used all around the world.
 You can find a bunch of materials, lengths, and styles for wrap carriers.
 Their softness makes them perfect for newborns, but bigger toddlers may not get the support they need.

 - Sling.
 Also called ring slings, these are a little fabric pouch for the baby to sit in.
 You can adjust how big the pouch is and where it sits on your body (front or hip).
 These are great for kiddos that get up and down a lot.

 - Mei Tei (or Meh Dai).
 These are like a hybrid between a wrap and a structured carrier.
 They have thicker, padded straps and a more structured baby support area.
 Then there is extra fabric that can be wrapped in a variety of ways for added support.
 These are great options for back carrying.

 Which One is Best?